I love connecting with kids! Keep scrolling to find free resources, how I connect with readers, and what I do at author visits.

 Tips for a successful visit:

-1. Arrange to host a book sale and allow me to autograph books purchased to make the day much more memorable for your students.
+2. Host a book sale.
+When in-person I will autograph books purchased to make the day much more memorable for your students.

 4. Take photographs of the visit with permission and share on social media.

 5. For each book ordered, please provide the correct spelling of the child’s name.